This post may contain affiliate links. Please read our disclosure policy.

 • Spread the batter evenly in the prepared baking dish.

-• Bake for 20 to 25 minutes, until a toothpick inserted in the center comes out with a few moist crumbs.
+• Bake for 20 to 25 minutes.
+The brownies are done when a toothpick inserted in the center comes out with a few moist crumbs attached.

-• Remove from the oven and let the brownies cool in the dish for about 10 minutes before slicing.
+• Let the brownies cool in the dish for at least 10 minutes before slicing into squares.

 Notes